David Katz (author): Critical reaction

 In an Uncut review of the revised and expanded edition of People Funny Boy published by White Rabbit, Jim Wirth said:

 Concluding with the producer's death aged 85 in August, this new edition of People Funny Boy: the Genius of Lee 'Scratch' Perry enhances an already impressive piece of research, capturing the cosmic quality of the reggae polymath's work without flinching from the entirely worldly problems that lurked behind it.

 Mark Terrill, writing in Rain Taxi, said of the book People Funny Boy:

 [R]eggae was more than just pop music; it was also a part of the culture, and no extensive discussion of reggae music would be complete without also addressing post-colonialism, Rastafarianism, Jamaican politics, and the music business itself, in particular the Jamaican/English axis.
 David Katz covers all of these issues and more in this comprehensive and highly-readable biography of Lee "Scratch" Perry, ... the result of years of research and interviews, ...
 Despite the obvious temptation to exploit the more sensational aspects of Scratch's life and career, Katz has written a factual, straightforward, yet lovingly compiled account of a highly eccentric character ...
 Katz's ability to balance detailed documentation with lively anecdotes provide for an absorbing yet entertaining read.

 Mike Atherton, writing in Record Collector, said of the book People Funny Boy:

 From this chaotic life and oeuvre, Katz manages to create an orderly and highly readable narrative, charting Perry's rise alongside Kingston’s musical heavy hitters Clement Dodd and Prince Buster, and his subsequent international success with The Upsetters.
 Exhaustive research and interviews with musicians and family members shed light on the driving forces that led Perry to create such hugely influential reggae in his Kingston garden studio, before throwing success away.

-Regarding the book Solid Foundation, in The Guardian, Colin Grant said:
+Regarding the book Solid Foundation, Colin Grant said in The Guardian:

 More than a decade ago, David Katz drew on more than 300 first-hand interviews to tell a luminous story of reggae, entitled Solid Foundation.

 A review in Spannered of the book Solid Foundation says:

 This excellent collection of interviews by reggae historian David Katz is a significant step in the archiving of the formative years of Jamaica's most commercially successful and internationally recognised cultural export.
 Katz's work is vital, not least because the first exponents of the Jamaican boogie and ska sound of the early fifties which he focuses on initially are increasingly few in number.
 His project is a welcome contribution to the small number of well researched and persuasively written books on reggae. ...
 Katz's own narrative and the interviews themselves are full of compelling details ...
 Solid Foundation is necessarily incomplete and its account of the evolution of reggae is coloured by the affiliations and prejudices of Katz's interviewees (his own are clear from his neglect of dancehall, reggae's most vibrant contemporary form).
 But the patience and persistence required to assemble this kind of work clearly reflect the author's passion for reggae...